ricardodpcosta/ScholarPy/README.md

 ## Workflow

-A typical workflow within ScholarPy is as follows (check the examples):
+A typical workflow  ScholarPy is as follows (check the examples):

 1. Run `scholarpy search_links` to collect public scholarly CV links (currently supporting **ORCID** and **CienciaVitae**).